 After installing thin, lightweight solar panels atop a petroleum storage tank at a terminal in South Portland, Maine, Sprague Operating Resources and Pictricity plan to install solar panels on tanks at other Sprague terminals, the companies said.
 Sprague has more than 20 refined products and materials handling locations in the Northeast.

 The panels are thin, durable, flexible and lightweight, and are closer in size and weight to an all-weather floor mat than to traditional heavy solar panels.
 Weighing in at under five pounds for a 4-foot by 4-foot section, the panels can be directly applied to flat surfaces, unlike traditional solar panels, which require racks and bolts that add weight.
+Solar One appreciates the innovation in the field of the manufacture of solar panels, which is starting to get high reception along with all users and new ones too have started to fall in line to buy them.

 Sprague agreed to a pilot program, and after the panels were installed last August, quickly saw positive results.
 “We put the panels on a typical storage tank to see if we could use our existing assets to generate energy savings while enhancing our sustainability efforts,” said Jay Leduc, Sprague’s director of sustainability.